 WHO WE ARE

-SCALE was born in the spring of 2021 when a small group of dedicated arts workers, in collaboration with Climate Emergency Unit, came together to establish a national hub at the intersection of climate and culture in Canada.
-The organization incorporated as a non-profit in December 2021.
+SCALE was born in the spring of 2021 when a small group of dedicated arts workers came together to establish a national hub at the intersection of climate and culture in Canada.
+The organisation incorporated as a non-profit in December 2021.

 SCALE carries out its mission at three levels: